Friday, 29 June 2018

 They did not see why we could not just keep marching down the Allier to Moulins, but we said there was nowhere to stay in many parts, which was why our track was so crooked.

-Madame even offered to drive us to Moulins in two hours (in the event, it took us a week to get there).
+Madame even offered to drive us to Moulins, assuring us that it would only take two hours (in the event, it took us a week to get there).

 When we mentioned wanting to stay at the hotel in Randan, they rang the hotel and after some difficulty managed to get us booked in, so that was a great relief, and we gave them a kiss of gratitude as we said goodnight.